datacamp/courses-introduction-to-python/chapter4.md

 It's now possible to calculate the BMI of each baseball player.
 Python code to convert `height` to a Numpy array with the correct units is already available in the workspace.
 Follow the instructions step by step and finish the game!

 *** =instructions
 - Create a Numpy array from the `weight` list with the correct units.
-Multiply with `0.453592` to go from pounds to kilograms.
+Multiply by `0.453592` to go from pounds to kilograms.
 Store the resulting Numpy array as `np_weight_kg`.
 - Use `np_height_m` and `np_weight_kg` to calculate the BMI of each player.
 Use the following equation: $$ \mathrm{BMI} = \frac{\mathrm{weight (kg)}}{\mathrm{height (m)}^2}$$ Save the resulting numpy array as `bmi`.
 - Print out `bmi`.